 But if you're looking to lighten up your dinner routine, fear not: Slow-cooker dishes under 500 calories per serving do exist!
 We even found a dessert that could double as breakfast, too.

 Paella is one of those dishes that can allow you have the best of both worlds.
 Yes, the rice has carbs, but you can load up the dish with various lean proteins.
-To make sure the meat is thoroughly cooked but still fork tender, Sczebel browns chicken sausage on the stovetop before throwing the whole paella into the slow cooker.
+To make sure the meat is thoroughly cooked but still fork tender, Sczebel browns chicken sausage on the stove top before throwing the whole paella into the slow cooker.
 She then adds the seafood and peas 30 minutes before the dish is finished, to keep the seafood from being overcooked.
 For extra nutrition, use a long-grain brown rice or a quinoa/rice blend instead of short-grain Bomba rice.
-Get the recipe.

 If you love these delicious dishes, check out some of our favorite slow-cooker chicken recipes.